Robust error estimates in weak norms for advection dominated transport problems with rough data

 By Lemma \ref{mod_interpol_strong} and Lemma \ref{sversuss} we have

 It follows that

 Using the assumption on the small scale fluctuations $ \|\bfbeta'\|_{L^\infty(Q)}^2 \lesssim \mu $ we have

-We conclude by collecting terms and applying Lemma \ref{stabilityCIP}. \end{proof} \begin{remark}(The necessity of stabilization for robustness) Note that the stability of the dual problem holds regardless of the numerical method used.
-The stabilization in the numerical method allows us to control the first residual in the a posteriori error estimate, by using the discrete stability estimate \eqref{stabilityCIP}.
+We conclude by collecting terms and applying Lemma \ref{stabilityCIP}. \end{proof} { \begin{remark}(The necessity of stabilization for robustness) Note that the stability of the dual problem holds regardless of the numerical method used.
+The stabilization in the numerical method allows us to control the first residual in the a posteriori error estimate, by using the discrete stability estimate of Lemma \ref{stabilityCIP}.
 If no stabilization is present there is no control of the streamline derivative making it impossible to obtain uniformity in $\mu$.
-Another observation that is worthwhile is that the above argument is valid only for high macroscopic P\'eclet number.
+Another observation that is worthwhile is that the above a priori error estimate is valid only for high mesh P\'eclet number.
 This is because Theorem \ref{thm:apost} is optimal only in this regime.
 For low mesh P\'eclet number we may instead use the stability $|(\frakh\mu)^{\frac12} \varphi|_{L^2(I;H^{\frac{3}{2}}(\Omega))} \leq \|\tilde e\|_{\frakh}$ in the various bounds above.
 We only detail how equation \eqref{conv_term} and \eqref{diff_cont_apost} are modified

 Finally using this modified version of Theorem \ref{thm:apost}, an a priori result with conclusion similar to that of Theorem \ref{thm:apriori} holds for $u_h$ solution of \eqref{FEMSYMSTAB} with $\gamma \ge 0$.
 The stabilization may be omitted when $\mathrm{Pe}_h < 1$. \end{remark}}